DICE: Data-Efficient Clinical Event Extraction with Generative Models: Dataset Details

-MACCROBAT is annotated according to the Annotation for Case Reports using Open Biomedical Annotation Terms (ACROBAT) defined in \cite{maccrobat}.
-ACROBAT describes events and entities as meaningful text spans, but differentiates events as occurrences that may be ordered chronologically and entities as objects that may modify or describe events.
-Each event and entity is given a type such that certain events are associated with certain argument roles.
+\sourcedata is annotated according to the Annotation for Case Reports using Open Biomedical Annotation Terms (ACROBAT) defined in \cite{maccrobat}.
+ACROBAT describes events and entities as meaningful text spans, but differentiates events as occurrences that may be ordered chronologically and entities as objects that may modify or describe events. \vfive{According to the annotation guideline, entity text spans are limited to the shortest viable length.} Each event and entity is given a type such that certain events are associated with certain argument roles.
 According to ACROBAT, Entity text spans are limited to the shortest viable length.
-For example, the text span "mild asthma attack" would be annotated by labeling "asthma attack" as an event as that is the shortest span that conveys the occurrence of the event.
-"Mild" would be labeled an entity and the annotation would add a relation indicating that "mild" modifies "asthma attack".
-MACCROBAT contains 12 relation types, but for our purposes we only consider the MODIFY relation that occurs when an entity describes or characterizes an event.
+For example, the text span ``mild asthma attack'' would be annotated by labeling ``asthma attack'' as an event as that is the shortest span that conveys the occurrence of the event. ``Mild'' would be labeled an entity and the annotation would add a relation indicating that ``mild'' modifies ``asthma attack''. \sourcedata contains 12 relation types, but for our purposes we only consider the \textsc{Modify} relation that occurs when an entity describes or characterizes an event.